-It’s not often that you can say you drank wine in a historic world-classs wine destination, but you can indeed sharpen your knowledge and whet your appetite simultaneously at the Dr. Konstantin Frank Winery in Hammondsport.
-New Yorkers consider Dr. Konstantin wines the best in the state and after a magnificent wine and cheese tasting, I would readily agree.
+It’s not often that you can say you drank wine in a historic world-class wine destination.
+Still, you can indeed sharpen your knowledge and whet your appetite simultaneously at the Dr. Konstantin Frank Winery in Hammondsport.
+New Yorkers consider Dr. Konstantin wines the best in the state, and after a magnificent wine and cheese tasting, I would readily agree.
 Dr. Konstantin Frank is New York state’s most award-winning winery.
-Frank, a viticulturist and winemaker, played a major role in winemaking when he created the “Vinifera Revolution”.
+Dr. Konstantin Frank was a viticulturist and winemaker who played a major role in winemaking when he created the “Vinifera Revolution”.

 #25 Stay in a Haunted Hotel

-Built in 1895, The Naples Hotel offers 32 rooms that have had significant hauntings.
+The Naples Hotel, built in 1895, offers 32 rooms that have had significant hauntings.
 For years, the hotel was a hotspot for weddings, dinners, and banquets, and now it is highly sought out by those chasing ghosts and ghost stories.
 At The Naples Hotel, spirits have been known to move furniture, turn on lights, lock doors, and appear to guests.
 When you aren’t fending off the ghosts, enjoy the drinks and pub fare downstairs at the Tap Room bar or the lovely hotel restaurant.

 #26 Pay Your Respects to Two Amazing Leaders

 Enter the picturesque Mount Hope Cemetery in Rochester to see the burial sites of two incredible leaders of the civil rights movement: Susan B. Anthony and Frederick Douglass.
 Susan B. Anthony’s modest white marker (Section C, Lot 93) will most likely be decorated with several “I voted” stickers.
 Frederick Douglass (Section T, Lot 26) is buried alongside his wife Helen nearby.